The conventional wisdom is often wrong.

 I had a striking example of this last year.
 Whilst I was in my notice period leaving my job last summer, I was contacted by a headhunter and asked to go for a job interview at one of the biggest global accountancy / consulting firms.
-Given that I was easing my way out of the Prison Camp at the time, I was about as likely to take the job as I was to gouge out my own eyes, but I thought I’d drink their coffee and hear them out anyway.
-There is usually no downside in talking to smart people and hearing what they have to say.
+Given that I was easing my way out of the Prison Camp at the time, I was unlikely to take the job, but I thought I’d drink their coffee and hear them out anyway.
+There is no downside in talking to smart people and hearing what they have to say.

 I was interviewed by 2 partners of the firm.
 Last year, the average partner in that firm earned £750,000 a year.
 One of the two partners was the head of a significant division of the firm, so I think its safe to assume that he made significantly more than the average.
 I’d guess he was on maybe £1.5m pre-tax per year, maybe more.

 As described in Get Rich…Honestly, I have a strange compulsion to tell the truth these days.
 As well as being good for the soul, this a rich source of social comedy.
 So I thought I’d give it a go during the interview.